 Your kidneys stop working or are close to it, a problem called "kidney failure."
 You may get symptoms such as:

 - Muscle cramps

 - Changes in how much you are peeing

 - Metallic taste in your mouth

 If your kidneys stop working, you will need a treatment called dialysis or a kidney transplant.
-During dialysis, a machine does the work of your kidneys, removing your blood, cleaning the waste from it, and returning it to your body.
+Dialysis is a way to clean your blood and remove fluid from the body.
+It can be done in two different ways: hemodialysis and peritoneal dialysis.
 If you get a kidney transplant, you'll have an operation to get a healthy kidney from a living or deceased donor.